How to prepare for, detect and mitigate ransomware risks

 Others hit included China Government agencies, German Railway Company Deutsche Bahn, Russia's Interior Ministry and Telefónica, one of the world’s largest telecom companies.1

-Software patches play a critical role in protecting your organisation from ransomware like WannaCry, but they are just one part of a multi-step, defence-in-depth security approach that includes:
+Software patches play a critical role in protecting your organization from ransomware like WannaCry, but they are just one part of a multi-step, defense-in-depth security approach that includes:

-- Detection: Monitoring and analysing the IT environment to spot malicious activity
+Detection: Monitoring and analyzing the IT environment to spot malicious activity

 2 CNN.com, Global cyberattack: A Super-Simple Explanation of What's Going On, May 15, 2017. http://money.cnn.com/2017/05/14/technology/global-cyberattack-explanation/